-• Why is the State System exploring institutional integrations now?
+• Why is the State System integrating universities now?

-Because the well-known financial challenges faced by the System have grown to a point where they now threaten our ability to serve all Pennsylvanians, irrespective of their ZIP code, with high quality, affordable higher education.
+Because the well-known financial challenges faced by the System have grown to a point where they now threaten our ability to serve all Pennsylvanians, irrespective of their ZIP code, with high quality, affordable higher education, taking action now is imperative.
 Integrations give us the best chance to continue this mission and to expand the breadth of educational opportunities available across the state.